OlofHarrysson/anyfig/README.md

     self.bar = 'beer'

 config = anyfig.setup_config() # Removed the default class
-print(config) # Different output depending on which config class that was selected
+print(config) # Different output depending on which config class that was selected via the command line
 ```

 ### Complex Config Attributes